How to Write a Hosting Agreement?

 2. Brief Purpose

 Provide a brief summary of the hosting agreement.
 Enclose in a single paragraph with a general though.
 You do not have to be lengthy and explicit in making this.
 This is just to sum the purpose of the hosting agreement and revalidate the parties involved.
-Meaning, indicate again the hosting provider here that it following the sample contract under which agreed with the client.
+Meaning, indicate again the hosting provider here that it following the sample agreement under which agreed with the client.

 3. The Deliverables

 By this segment, you need to be exact and specific of what are the services will be provided by the hosting provider to you for the event.
 Data in this section are the services provided by the hosting provider.
 Most of these are entailing the number of months the hosting provider will be servicing, with a specified agreed starting date and ending date.
-Also, renewal agreement must be stated clearly of when it can happen and how will it be processed if the client necessitates for it in your hosting agreement.
+Also, renewal agreement must be stated clearly of when it can happen and how will it be processed if the client necessitates it in your hosting agreement.

 4. Pricing and Quantities

-As one of the vital things to be printed, make sure the hosting agreement will entail all the particulars or services during the term of the agreement.
+As one of the vital things to be printed, make sure the service agreement will entail all the particulars or services during the term of the agreement.
 Per particular, specify its units and insert an extra, comprehensible short description.
 This is for an easy tallying.
 After, indicate each particular's subtotal in a specified currency.
 When the pricing and quantities have been identified, provide emphasis for the grand total.
 You can make use of a table for easy reading.
 Payment methods should be thoroughly explained as well as the initial deposit required for the hosting services.
 Just remember to keep providing an invoice for safe documentation.

 5. Confidentiality and Termination